Namelessking6969/Namelessking6969.github.io/_tabs/about.md

 ## About

 Welcome to Nameless Blog.
-I write about personal things,technology, development, and projects I'm working on.
+I write about personal things, technology, development, and projects I'm working on.

 ### What to Expect